New Hampshire lawmakers reject casino bill backed by governor

-NEW YORK (Reuters) - New Hampshire’s House of Representatives rejected a bill on Wednesday that would have authorized the construction of the state’s first casino, bucking a regional trend toward easing restrictions on gaming in New England.
+NEW YORK, May 22 (Reuters) - New Hampshire’s House of Representatives rejected a bill on Wednesday that would have authorized the construction of the state’s first casino, bucking a regional trend toward easing restrictions on gaming in New England.

 Democratic Governor Maggie Hassan had campaigned hard for the bill because gaming would help raise needed revenue without increasing existing taxes and fees.
 The casino bill had earlier passed the Republican-controlled Senate, and she had included $80 million in her proposed budget from casino-licensing fees.